Partner suffers from retroactive jealousy? You are not alone.

 Your partner needs to take the necessary steps to ground, heal, and move on from their jealousy, recognizing the infinite possibilities for happiness, growth, and real fulfillment both in and outside of the relationship.

-I recommend that you respect and honour your partner’s need to take some space, and not worry that it will negatively impact your relationship.
+I recommend that you respect and honour your partner’s need to take some space.
+Not worry that it will negatively impact your relationship.
 If your partner follows the program I advocate and does the necessary work, I can almost guarantee that it will help to repair and revitalize your relationship.